-We’ll experience a new age of productivity about a decade from now, and it will come from all of today’s advances: AI, robotics, large amounts of data that allow us to better understand our world and our humanity, creating a positive future.
+A New age of productivity about a decade from now will come from all of today’s advances: AI, robotics, large amounts of data that allow us to better understand our world and our humanity, creating a positive future.

 Long-promised, long-awaited, and still missing, corporate productivity gains driven by all our technology will be in 2028.

 Weldon set a target date for achieving the long-promised, long-awaited, and still missing, corporate productivity gains driven by all our technology.

 “We’ve quantified when a Digital age leap in productivity will occur that will resemble the leaps from the previous eras.